Crippling weather hampers vaccine deliveries, distribution

 Adalja said people in charge of vaccination efforts must find ways to be more resilient to weather, “just like mailmen can deliver the mail through sleet or snow.”
 He suggested clinics use better contingency plans.
 The goal, he said, must be “a continuous assembly line of vaccines going into people’s arms.”

-In Washington, White House COVID-19 coordinator Jeff Zients said that in places where vaccination venues have been closed, like Texas, the government is encouraging sites to increase their hours once they are open.
+In Washington, White House COVID-19 coordinator Jeff Zients said that in places where vaccination venues have been closed, such as Texas, the government is encouraging sites to increase their hours once they are open.

 “We want to make sure that as we’ve lost some time in some states for people to get needles in arms, that our partners do all they can to make up that lost ground,” he said.

+COVID-19 cases and hospitalizations are dropping dramatically across the U.S., suggesting me…

 Some shipments of the vaccine made by Pfizer were delayed in the South because of the bad weather, but the company was unaware of any vaccine spoilage, said spokesman Eamonn Nolan.
-Pfizer’s vaccines, which must be kept frozen at minus 94 degrees Fahrenheit (minus 34.4 degrees Centigrade), are shipped with dry ice in temperature-controlled containers that last up to 10 days unopened.
+Pfizer’s vaccines, which must be kept frozen at minus 94 degrees Fahrenheit, are shipped with dry ice in temperature-controlled containers that last up to 10 days unopened.

 The U.S. is vaccinating an average of 1.7 million Americans per day against COVID-19, up from under 1 million a month ago.
 New figures from the White House show a steady increase in the pace of vaccinations over President Joe Biden’s first month in office.